July 25, 2022

 Just to clarify, I’ve never had cosmetic surgery or as much as fillers, but if it changes in the future, I shall write about it in great detail.
 For now, I rely 100% on my favourite cosmetics from Dr Irena Eris and Shiseido to keep me young.
 You can read about my top 10 Shiseido products here.

-The ScientiVist line from Dr Irena Eris is the reason why I don’t need to succumb to botox treatment as yet.
+The ScientiVist line from Dr Irena Eris is the reason why I don’t need to succumb to Botox treatment as yet.
 And yes, it’s one of the earliest editions of The Picture of Dorian Gray that you see in the photograph.
 Dorian had a portrait that kept him forever young.
 I, on the other hand, have my magic creams.

 DISCLOSURE: I’m part of an affiliate program, and I get a small commission when you purchase a product through the links in this post.
 That’s how I keep my website alive, for which I’m very grateful to you.
 Shopping via my affiliate links comes at no additional cost to you.
 All opinions expressed here are mine, and I only recommend products I love.
+All Dr Irena Eris products in this post were provided by the brand.

 The Must-Have Makeup for Hooded Eyes